roseyume/tails-of-kafka/README.md

 Objective: Learn topic categorization and multi-topic consumption.

-- Start the stopped broker
+- Once the producer stops sending, start the stopped broker
 - Delete the 'NeighborhoodUpdates' topic and create 3 new ones 'YardDrama', 'IndoorCrimes' and 'ParkUpdates'.
-- Create producers to each and recreate the consumer 'Pixie'
+- Create producers to each and recreate the consumer 'Pixie'.
+Subscribe Pixie to just 2 of the topics.

+# ✅ Check Your Work
+ - In the "Consumed Messages" for Pixie, only messages produced to the 2 topics Pixie is subscribed to should appear.

-## 👯‍♀️ Scenario 7: Consumer Group Chaos
+## 📦 Scenario 7: Consumer Crash

-“A group of squirrels are out to quickly find out which dog has been digging holes in the neighborhood park, using the cat's gossip boards.
-But they’re hearing duplicate stories!”

-What is a consumer group?
-A consumer group in Kafka is a collection of one or more consumers that work together to read data from a Kafka topic in a coordinated way.
-Each consumer in the group is assigned a subset of partitions from the topic, and no two consumers in the same group will read the same partition.
-This enables parallel processing while ensuring each message is processed only once by one consumer in the group.

-Objective:

-- Create 3 squirrel consumers to read the news across all the topics and group them into the same consumer group to evenly divide the work.

-## 💥 Scenario 8: Missing out on the latest gossip!

-“Squirrel 3's listener crashed!
-That's so much gossip to go through again!”
+"I'm going to take a nap for a little while..." ~ Pixie

 How Offset Management Works
 When a consumer reads messages from a partition, it replies to kafka with an acknowledge.